asablue65/HP-8300-USDT/README.md

 	IO80211FamilyLegacy.kext/Contents/PlugIns/AirPortBrcmNIC.kext
 5. Use a soft unlock for SIP: set csr-active-config to "03080000" in NVRAM
 6. Add "amfi=0x80" to boot-args
-6.1 or Replace "amfi=0x80" with "-amfipassbeta" and add AMFIPass.kext to Kexts
+ or Replace "amfi=0x80" with "-amfipassbeta" and add AMFIPass.kext to Kexts,
 7. Download Opencore Legacy Patcher and apply Post-Install Root Patch

 * After OCLP is installed is possible to set SecureBootModel as you like and enable SIP (set csr-active-config to "00080000")